 My approach to supervision is integrative and relational.
 Working as a relational body psychotherapist and being a long-term meditator, I am interested in co-creating an embodied space in with supervisees; a collegial space which is supportive and usefully challenging as we reflect together on your client work and your development as a therapy practitioner...
 At times, depending upon the interest of the supervisee, this may involve movement work, gesture, breath work, and sensing in the body as well as other creative approaches.

 I find my own supervision invaluable in informing and supporting my client and supervision work, challenging my theoretical and practical understanding and noticing what I need to attend to personally.
 In turn, I have seen how I can best support supervisees in reflecting on their client work and deepening practice.
-In supervising I draw upon the hundreds of hours of group and individual supervision I have been fortunate to receive and continue to receive in my ongoing work as a therapist over the past 16 years.
-I've been blessed to have worked with very experienced supervisors who model working ethically, effectively, and humanly rather than perfectly, and who train and practice across a range of therapy modalities: humanistic/integrative work, body psychotherapy, ProcessWork, ecopsychology and ecotherapy, and dramatherapy.
+In supervising I draw upon the hundreds of hours of group and individual supervision I have been fortunate to receive and continue to receive in my ongoing work as a therapist over the past 18 years.
+I've been blessed to have worked with very experienced supervisors who model working ethically, effectively, and humanly rather than perfectly, and who train and practice across a range of therapy modalities: humanistic/integrative work, body psychotherapy, ProcessWork, ecopsychology and ecotherapy, pre and perinatal work and dramatherapy.

 The supervision I offer is founded upon my fascination with education, learning and understanding how, why and when different individuals learn and thrive - and keep on learning and thriving, benefiting themselves, their networks and their communities.
 This early fascination lead me, pre-therapy days, in working one-to-one in many different roles; as a facilitator and mentor, teacher, university lecturer, and dissertation and project supervisor.
 Training as a therapy supervisor naturally followed on from my lifelong love of being in learning environments - as a learner and as a teacher.
 I continue to work as an educator and facilitator through leading Buddhist study, meditation and practice days and in a therapy context, co-facilitating 'Wild therapy' training and leading workshops.